AmitMalikRepo/BackBase/README.md

 You can modify this file to adjust the test environment according to your needs.

 ### CI/ Integration

 This project employs GitHub Actions to automatically run tests whenever code is pushed to the repository.
 The CI configuration is located in the `.github/workflows/` directory.
 Here’s how the process works:

 - Whenever new code is committed to the repository or a pull request is made, the GitHub Actions workflow triggers automatic test execution.
 This ensures immediate feedback on code quality, preventing potential bugs from being merged into the main codebase.
 - Tests run in a headless browser on the CI server, ensuring the code doesn’t break any functionality.
-- Test results, including screenshots and videos (if any), are stored as artifacts for review.
+- Test results, including screenshots and videos, are stored as artifacts for review.

 ### Managing Test Data

 All input data used for API-based and frontend test scenarios is maintained in a structured way to ensure reusability and separation of concerns.

 - Test data is stored in the `src/testdata/ directory`.
 - The data is loaded into tests via import statements.
 - This approach makes it easy to manage and update payloads without modifying the test logic.